ten-protocol/ten-documentation/docs/smart-contract-features/data-access.md

 Event logs notify UIs about state changes in smart contracts.

-To improve our smart contract, we’ll emit an event when a user stores a value and milestone events when a specific size threshold is met.
+To improve our smart contract, we’ll emit an event when a user stores a value and a milestone event when a call count threshold is reached.

 #### Code[​](#code-3 "Direct link to Code")